-Forest bathing expert Dr. Qing Li's research on the topic has proven that nature brings about a substantial biomedical physical and mental transformation.
+Forest bathing expert Dr. Qing Li's research4 on the topic has proven that nature brings about a substantial biomedical physical and mental transformation.
 In Eastern philosophy and other cultures from around the world, it is believed that life and the natural world are inseparable from one another.
-In his book Biophilia, Edward O. Wilson popularized the idea that humans possess an intimate tendency to seek connections with nature and other life forms.
+In his book Biophilia, Edward O. Wilson popularized the idea that humans possess an intimate tendency to seek connections with nature and other life forms5.
 Incorporating nature within healing environments can help establish a semblance of familiarity and evoke feelings of relaxation.
-It also has been shown to bolster the immune system, alleviate stress and anxiety, lower blood pressure, improve psychological function, increase identification with an environment, and promote psychological restoration.
-Participants exploring Wellness Immersions have also noted that "spending time in nature" is a top priority.
+Participants exploring Wellness Immersions have also noted that "spending time in nature" is a top priority6.
 This is no surprise when taking into consideration that environmental psychologists believe that the basis for many of our aesthetic preferences is held within our genetic code.

-6.2.3 Bringing the Outdoors, Indoors
+6.2.3.
+Bringing the Outdoors, Indoors

 Immersive venue design creates the ultimate participant experience when views of nature are maximized both outdoors and indoors.
 In addition, biophilic interior design is an effective way to improve the physical, mental, and spiritual wellbeing of the participants, as well as the staff.
 Access to nature has a distinct and positive impact on the immersion experience.
 Conscious venue-design choices that emphasize nature and sunlight also enhance the guest experience by supporting mood and energy.
+Studies also show that our brain reacts in a similar way whether we are immersed in nature or viewing a representation of nature through forms such as art, photography, sculpture, and virtual reality.
+Designing with these principles in mind broadens the opportunities for a variety of immersion settings.